xqrkycyx/1-3-10-data-structures/README.md

-# Data structures: Linked lists
+# Data structures Final Assessment: Linked lists

 To succeed at this challenge, you'll need to demonstrate that you can implement the following: